jhumelsine/jhumelsine.github.io/_posts/2023-10-24-hexagonal-architecture-introduction.md

 And once we see how these different concepts relate to HexArch/P&A, we can see how they relate to each other.
 For example, Anti-Corruption Layer and [Adapter](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html) are the same concept in two different contexts.

 # Summary
 This has been a brief introduction to HexArch/P&A. Hopefully it has whetted your appetite for more.
 I’ll focus upon different aspects of HexArch/P&A in subsequent blogs posts.
+See [Hexagonal Architecture AI Notebook](https://notebooklm.google.com/notebook/224c31b5-fac9-441a-9886-8ed071bf1d52?_gl=1*1dhb7x1*_ga*NjM2MjkwMzI5LjE3NDg1MzE4MjM.*_ga_W0LDH41ZCB*czE3NDk1NjA5MjQkbzUkZzEkdDE3NDk1NjEzMjQkajYwJGwwJGgw).

 If you want to learn more about HexArch/P&A in the interim, please do so with some of the references provided below.